ayushjoshi165/System-Design-LLD/Solid.md

 ### Classese should depend on interface rather than concrete classes

-Wrong Design :
+### Wrong Design : I am creating instance of classes which will give difficulty if there is any update
 ![image](DependencyInversion.JPG)

-Right Design :
+### Right Design : Now I can modify easilty and can pass any type of keyBoard and Mouse insted of perticular one in the client code
 ![image](DependencyInversionRightDesign.JPG)